aifa/animoids-df/README.md

-Adapted Dockerfile inference on CoopHive.
+Hack FS - Changes in docker image setup - Some version chanegs, plus few code changes to run inference on CoopHive.